- Best Supplements for Diabetes

 These are the cells that produce insulin in a healthy person.
 Beta cells may have difficulty with this in someone with insulin resistance or insulin sensitivity.

-When beta cells in someone with diabetes are repaired, this raises serum insulin levels, which is something that is usually difficult to do in a patient with diabetes.
+When beta cells in someone with diabetes are repaired, this raises serum insulin levels, which is usually difficult to do in a patient with diabetes.

 Gymnema Sylvestre also reduces blood glucose.
 It is also good at helping patients get to the point where they can decrease the dose of their conventional diabetes medications.